MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 ### Simple meeting room

 In this example, our environment is a large conference hall.
-We want to add a smaller room with its own Audio Zone that attendees can go into for a more private conversation.
+We want to add a small meeting area to the hall with its own Audio Zone that attendees can go into for a more private conversation.

 1. Create an environment that will act as a large conference hall.
 1. Add an empty GameObject to the scene and then rename it "Meeting Room".